kemalcr/kemal/_docs/websockets.md

 title: Websockets
 ---

-# Using Websockets

 Using Websockets is super easy!
-By nature Websockets are a bit different than standard Http Request/Response lifecycle.
+By nature Websockets are a bit different than standard Http Request / Response lifecycle.

 You can easily create a websocket handler which matches the route of `ws://host:port/route.
 You can create more than 1 websocket handler with different routes.